joepuzzo/GettingStartedWithSailsAndAngular/README.md

 $ npm install sails-generate-angular-controller --save-dev
 ```

 Now I will use this custom generator to give me a home controller and view.
 It accepts two arguments, the name of the new controller and the destination directory name `assets/app/components/<direcoryname>` by default.
+Run the following command from the project's root directory.

 ```bash
 $ sails generate angular-controller home home
 ```
-Note that this command must be run from the project's root directory.

 If we run the `ls` command on the `assets/app/components/home` directory, you will see a new controller and a new view have been created!
 ```
 $ ls assets/app/components/home
 home-controller.js home-view.html
 ```

 Finally we need to modify the `assets/index.html` file so its an Angular application.
-If you don't care to eep the helpful comments in the file, replace all contents with the code below.
+If you don't care to keep the helpful comments in the file, replace all contents with the code below.

 ```html
 <!DOCTYPE html>